KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The Komodo platform offers various default customizations for determining the underlying nature of your asset chain.
 The desired combination of parameters should be included with the `komodod` execution every time the asset-chain daemon is launched.

-Changing these customizations at a later time is possible, but this typically requires a hard fork of your asset chain.
+Changing these customizations at a later time is possible, but this typically requires a hard-fork of your asset chain.
 In general, it is best to have your asset chain's parameters finalized before decentralizing the ownership of your coin.
 Should you discover a need to change these parameters after the fact, please reach out to our development team for assistance.

 ## ac_name